-- 11. The Cities' Second Mitigation Plan requires numerous activities, such as upgrades to diversion works, payment of wheeling fees, monitoring, and verification of data.
-The parties to the Cities' Second Mitigation Plan should be responsible for these activities, not the Department. - It is ironic and inconsistent for Rangen to stipulate to a mitigation plan that will 12. not provide mitigation water in the time of need.
-Approval of the Cities' Second Mitigation Plan would allow the Coalition of Cities to avoid curtailment on January 19, 2015, without providing timely mitigation.
-At the same time other junior ground water users may be curtailed despite efforts to provide mitigation according to the order approving the Fourth Mitigation Plan. - The agreement by Rangen to accept the Cities' Second Mitigation Plan is not grounds to justify the mitigation plan's non-delivery of replacement water to Rangen during the first "phase-in" year. - 14.
-After reviewing the Cities' Second Mitigation Plan, the CM Rules, and the proceedings herein, the Cities' Second Mitigation Plan should be conditionally approved.
-If the mitigation water recharges the aquifer in late February or March of 2015, mitigation will be recognized at the earlier of: (a) the date the modeled transient benefits of the recharge activities to the Curren Tunnel equal the modeled depletions to the Curren Tunnel caused by the Cities' diversions, or (b) April 1, 2015, the beginning of the next mitigation "phase-in" year as established in previous orders.
+- The mitigation plan is based upon computer simulations and calculations of 17.
+ESPAM 2.1. - The Cities' Second Mitigation Plan requires numerous activities, such as upgrades 18. to diversion works, payment of wheeling fees, monitoring, and verification of data.
+The parties to the Cities' Second Mitigation Plan should be responsible for these activities, not the Department. - 19.
+It is ironic and inconsistent for Rangen to stipulate to a mitigation plan that will not provide mitigation water in the time of need.
+Unconditional approval of the Cities' Second Mitigation Plan would have allowed the Coalition of Cities to avoid curtailment on January 19, 2015, without providing timely mitigation.
+At the same time other junior ground water users might have been curtailed despite efforts to provide mitigation according to the Morris Exchange Order.3 - The agreement by Rangen to accept the Cities' Second Mitigation Plan is not grounds to justify the mitigation plan's non-delivery of replacement water to Rangen during the first "phase-in" year. - After reviewing the Cities' Second Mitigation Plan, the CM Rules, and the proceedings herein, the Cities' Second Mitigation Plan should be conditionally approved.
+If the Cities complete the mitigation plan activities in late February and early March of 2015, mitigation will be recognized at the earlier of: (a) the date the modeled transient benefits of the recharge activities to the Curren Tunnel equal the modeled depletions to the Curren Tunnel caused by the Cities' diversions, or (b) April 1, 2015, the beginning of the next mitigation "phase-in" year as established in previous orders.